Maximize Shop Space with a Custom Lumber Rack

-To make things easier, I am using the shop-side of my In-Garage Shed as a base for the lumber rack.
-All of this could be built directly on a wall if you don’t want to build the Garage Shed as well, but we are also very happy with how that is working out.
+To make things easier, I am using the shop side of my In-Garage Shed as a base for the lumber rack.
+If you don't want to build the garage shed as well, all of this could be built directly on a wall, but we are also very happy with how that is working out.

 Affiliate links are used on this page.
 See my disclosure page for info on affiliate programs.